Lorenzo Pellegrini: Style of play

-Regarded as a promising young player, from a tactical standpoint, Pellegrini's natural role is that of a central midfielder, who can be deployed in any position in a three-man midfield, although he is also capable of playing as an attacking midfielder and as a defensive midfielder.
-A tall, physically strong, yet agile, dynamic, energetic, and hard-working midfielder, his main characteristics are his stamina, ball control, movement, flair, and ability to make attacking runs into the penalty area from behind, as well as his eye for goal, and his striking ability from distance with either foot, despite being naturally right-footed.
-A former central defender in his youth, he is also an effective ball-winner, which enables him to break down possession, while his vision and technical skills allow him subsequently to carry or distribute the ball and provide assists for his teammates.
-His wide range of skills thus enable him to contribute at both ends of the pitch, and make him effective in linking both the defensive and offensive aspects of the game in a box-to-box role.
+Pellegrini's primary position is central midfielder, though he is capable of being deployed in any position in a three-man midfield, including as an attacking midfielder or defensive midfielder.
+A tall and physically strong midfielder, his attributes include stamina, ball control, movement, and the ability to make runs into the penalty area from deep positions, as well as the ability to strike at goal from distance with either foot, despite being naturally right-footed.
+Having played as a central defender earlier in his career, he is also capable in defensive situations, allowing him to win back possession before transitioning to carrying or distributing the ball and providing assists.
+This combination of attributes allows him to contribute across the pitch in a box-to-box role.

 Personal life

 Pellegrini is married to Veronica Martinelli, with whom he has three children together.